johnturner/glyph-rpc/README.rst

 Underneath all this - glyph maps all of this to http::

     # by default, a server returns an object with a bunch
-    # of methods that redirect to the mapped obejcts
+    # of methods that redirect to the mapped objects

     server = glyph.get('http://server/')